ExpressGateway/express-gateway.io/docs/policies/oauth2.md

 #### OAuth 2.0 Flows
 There are 3 distinct entities at play -
 1. Client app (client or application that is registered on Express Gateway that wants to act on behalf of user)
-2. Express Gateway's web UI (can be configured by you)
+2. Express Gateway's web UI (can be configured customized by you)
 3. Express Gateway

 ##### Authorization Code